 As Dr. Crusher and Chief Engineer Geordi LaForge (LeVar Burton) test the programming to see where a virus can be introduced, the being begins evolving.
 When he asks about their designation (his is three of five), he learns what a name is and christens himself “Hugh”.
 Hugh also begins expressing feelings of loneliness and becomes different to them rather than just the means to an end.

 Another Borg scout ship is detected, heading in the direction of the Enterprise.
 This puts pressure on the crew to resolve the situation before the ship arrives at the crash site and can detect the presence of the Enterprise.

 At Geordi’s urging, Guinan talks to Hugh.
 Her perspective changes as she sees a sentient race, rather than something so hated that it needs to be wiped out.
 Hugh is like a lost child trying to understand; always asking “Why?”
 Both now have misgivings about using him this way.
 Guinan confronts Picard about his feelings and biases, urging him to talk with Hugh once before he uses him as the instrument of his race’s destruction.

 Hugh immediately recognizes Picard at Locutus from The Best of Both Worlds Part II.
 They talk as if Picard is still Borg and still Locutus.
 Picard is testing Hugh to see if he is still truly Borg.
-He comes to the conclusion that Hugh is now more an individual.
-The crew decide to send Hugh back to the Borg with that sense of individuality, hoping that will wreak havoc on the collective.
+He comes to the conclusion that Hugh is now more of an individual.
+The crew decides to send Hugh back to the Borg with that sense of individuality, hoping that will wreak havoc on the collective.